 You can say what you want about their punditry style, but there was no denying that the trio of Eamon Dunphy, John Giles, and Liam Brady were massively entertaining on RTÉ.

-They haven't appeared together on the national broadcaster for some time now, and barring a brief stint on Premier Sports over Christmas, the only place you will get all three together now is on Eamon Dunphy's The Stand podcast.
+They haven't appeared together on the national broadcaster for some time now, and barring a brief stint on Premier Sports last Christmas, the only place you will get all three together now is on Eamon Dunphy's The Stand podcast.